 The 80s were a decade of bright fashion, major events and stunning growth for the Sunshine State.
-Major events, like the Commonwealth Games and Expo 88 highlighted the atmosphere of a city on the rise, and the growth of the city throughout this decade saw major changes to Queensland's image both in Australia and across the globe.
+Major events, like the Commonwealth Games and Expo 88, highlighted the atmosphere of a city on the rise; the growth of the city throughout this decade saw major changes to Queensland's image both in Australia and across the globe.

 Official opening of the new Caboolture Shire Council Administration Building on 22 October 1987

 Sutton Street Mall, Redcliffe, 1989

 The 80s exhibition in May 2019 will explore the dynamic relationship between the Brisbane CBD and the Moreton Bay Region, capturing individual and community memories of this fluoro bespeckled decade.

 Moreton Bay Museums are asking individuals from our community to share their images, items and stories from the 1980s to contribute towards this exhibition.
 We want to see how the fashion, politics and growth created the communities we see today.
 If you have something that you feel would contribute to the exhibition we would love to hear from you.
 You can contact as at email@example.com or call (07) 3480 6721.

 We are also holding a community consultation day on Friday 16 November at Pine Rivers Heritage Museum.
 If you are interested in attending, please let us know or turn up with your objects (or a photo) on the day.

 |Pine Rivers Heritage Museum||Friday, 16 November||Engagement Day, 10.00am - 1.00pm||

 |Pine Rivers Heritage Museum||Exhibition opens May 2019||details TBA||

 Pine Rivers Museum, Old Petrie Town - 901 - 949 Dayboro Road, Whiteside QLD 4503